swarch-2f-rootly/2f/Prototype_4/README.md

 #### Stimulus

-Continuous telemetry stream (e.g., one sample per second) plus occasional firmware updates introducing new optional fields.
-Some frames may arrive late, duplicated, or with minor shape differences from older firmware.
+Continuous telemetry stream (e.g., one sample per second) plus occasional firmware updates introducing optional fields.
+Some frames may arrive late or duplicated; devices may need to rediscover the endpoint after network changes.

 #### Environment

-Normal field operation with intermittent connectivity, standard network latency, and Dockerized backend on `rootly-network`; ingestion replicas may scale horizontally behind `lb-data-ingestion`.
+Normal field operation with intermittent connectivity, standard network latency, and Dockerized backend on `rootly-network`; `lb-data-ingestion` may scale horizontally, requiring devices to rediscover endpoints if addresses change.

 #### Response

+- **Discover service:** The device resolves or confirms the `lb-data-ingestion` endpoint before transmitting; if resolution fails, the request is rejected and logged.
-- `lb-data-ingestion` accepts connections and forwards payloads to `be-data-ingestion`.
+- **Orchestrate:** `lb-data-ingestion` sequences and distributes requests, validating syntax/semantics before passing accepted payloads to internal consumers.
-- `be-data-ingestion` performs schema validation/version checks, normalizes units/field names, rejects malformed frames with clear HTTP errors, and enqueues valid messages to `queue-data-ingestion`.
-- Backward compatibility rules keep older firmware payloads accepted; new optional fields are ignored or mapped to defaults while preserving required fields.
-- Fault isolation prevents a bad batch (invalid schema, wrong token) from blocking the pipeline: invalid frames are dropped, logged with device metadata, and do not stall healthy traffic.
-- Queued delivery decouples `ms-data-processing`, so ingestion remains responsive even if downstream consumers slow down.
+- **Tailor interface:** `lb-data-ingestion` normalizes units/field names and removes extraneous fields so downstream consumers see consistent semantics.
+- Accepted exchanges are logged as successful; malformed or semantically inconsistent requests are rejected with clear HTTP responses and logged for operators.

 #### Response Measure

-- **Ingestion Success Rate:** ≥99% of valid telemetry frames accepted during steady streaming.
+- **Correctly processed exchanges:** ≥99% of valid telemetry frames accepted, tailored, and forwarded.
-- **Schema Validation Errors:** <1% per hour for devices on supported firmware; spikes trigger alerting.
+- **Correctly rejected exchanges:** All malformed or semantically inconsistent frames are rejected and logged with device ID/version.
+- **Discovery success:** Devices reconnect and resume after endpoint changes with high success (e.g., ≥98% within the first retry window).
-- **Queue Lag:** Stable under continuous streaming (<1s added latency from `be-data-ingestion` to `queue-data-ingestion`), even when `ms-data-processing` is throttled.
+- **Queue latency impact:** Added latency from `be-data-ingestion` to `queue-data-ingestion` remains within acceptable bounds during normal and retry conditions.
-- **Fault Isolation Effectiveness:** No ingestion outage when a subset of devices sends malformed payloads (measured by continued acceptance of well-formed frames).
-- **Error Transparency:** HTTP 4xx/5xx responses and validation failures logged with device identifier and firmware version for rapid troubleshooting when interoperability breaks.

-#### Architectural Pattern: Data Ingestion and Validation Pipeline
- Telemetry arrives through `lb-data-ingestion`, is validated/normalized in `be-data-ingestion`, and is queued to `queue-data-ingestion` so downstream processors stay decoupled from field noise, bursts, or schema drift.

-#### Architectural Tactic: Schema Validation, Backward-Compatibility Handling, Fault Isolation
-Strict JSON schema checks guard the boundary; firmware version headers plus optional fields preserve backward compatibility; malformed frames are isolated (logged/dropped) so healthy traffic continues without blocking threads or queues.